Effective as of: 10.23.2025

 In light of the above considerations, activities that have political or religious content or overtones require special care to assure academic and scholarly suitability for a university environment.
 If AUA community members have the slightest doubt about whether an activity is appropriate, they should consult with the University administration before engaging or organizing such an activity.

-By working together, we can protect the academic freedom and integrity of AUA while respecting the law, civil rights and best academic traditions of both the United States and Armenia.
+By working together, we can protect the Academic freedom and the integrity of AUA while respecting the law, political rights, and civil liberties, and best academic traditions of both the United States and Armenia.